Follow These 8 Steps to Become a COTA

 You might think that applying for licensure is the last step to becoming a COTA.
 In a sense, that is true.
 The process doesn’t stop there, though.

-Certification and licensure both need regular renewal to stay valid.
+Certification and licensure both need regular renewals to stay valid.
 This renewal process usually involves a small fee and proof of continuing education courses.

 These courses are essential to providing quality care to those you treat.
-These courses can be on a variety of subjects, but should all relate back to your specific treatment setting.
+These courses can be on a variety of subjects, but will typically relate back to your specific treatment setting and clinical interests.

-Becoming a COTA isn’t a quick, simple process.
+As you can see, becoming a COTA isn’t a quick, simple process.
 It takes hard work, dedication, and several years of persistence.
-And even once you have done what it takes to become a COTA, staying licensed, certified, and up to date on the latest standards of best practice can be a bit of a challenge.
+And even once you have done what it takes to become a COTA, staying licensed, certified, and up to date on the latest standards of best practice can be a bit of a challenge when you’re a new practitioner especially.

 At the end of the day, I can say from personal experience, being an Occupational Therapy Assistant is worth all of the effort it takes!

-Do you have any questions?
+Do you have any questions about becoming an OTA?
 Ask away in the comments below!